 Among the dining options, the signature restaurant, Lava, was located on the right side of the resort.
 Lava was a fine dining restaurant serving seafood which you could freshly pick.
 They also had an impressive wine menu, with various affordable Bordeaux to fancier options such the Opus One!
 Lastly, on the top of the Sky Tower sits the cocktail bar INK360, which is the tallest bar on the island.
 The sunset views from there were superb!

-During my five days in the resort, I was completely relaxed and enjoyed every moment of it.
+During our five days in the resort, We were completely relaxed and enjoyed every moment of it.
 There was so much to do in the resort if you wanted to, or you can just relax and chill under a cabana by the pool or sunbath by the ocean.
-I really enjoyed my time there, and definitely recommend visiting the resort and Phu Quoc Island before it becomes too commercialized!
+We really enjoyed our time there, and definitely recommend visiting the resort and Phu Quoc Island before it becomes too commercialized!

 COPYRIGHT 2014 - 2023 LUXURY TRAVEL DIARY.
 DUPLICATION OUTSIDE OF LUXURYTRAVELDIARY.COM IS EXPRESSLY FORBIDDEN.